979st/2fa-android/README.md

 - Encryption keys are stored in the Android Keystore, with StrongBox hardware protection when supported
 - No cloud or external servers involved

-### Backup & Restore 2FA Codes
+### Backup & Restore 2fa Codes
 - Create encrypted backups to external storage (SD card, USB drive, or Files)
 - Protected with a password using Argon2id for key derivation
 - Backups are encrypted and authenticated with ChaCha20-Poly1305

+### Transfering 2fa codes
-### Export to Google Authenticator
+- Export to Google Authenticator via QR code
-- Transfer accounts easily using QR code migration
+- Import from Aegis Authenticator via json

 ### Honorable mentions
 - Works fully without Google Play Services